A simple question, though with an answer that perhaps isn’t quite so simple!

 Tri-fold: Three shutters connected with a hinge on one side

 Quad-fold: Four shutters connected with a hinge on one side

 Track mounted: bi-folding shutters connected to a track

 Sliding: Shutters that can slide into position on a track

 T Post: Shutters folded around the sides of a post

 These are the kinds of shutters that allow the tops and bottoms of the shutters to be opened independently for enhanced versatility.
 The top and bottom opening mechanisms will usually be identical.

 The installation of a T-post allows for shutters to be designed and installed to match the sections of the windows, with a variety of opening options available.

-In the case of track mounted folding shutters, it’s possible to slide and fold all the shutters into one compact area to one or both sides of the window or door.
-A popular choice for patio doors and for covering floor to ceiling windows in general.
+In the case of track-mounted folding shutters, it’s possible to slide and fold all the shutters into one compact area on one or both sides of the window or door.
+A popular choice for patio doors and for covering floor-to-ceiling windows in general.